spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-checkout-glue-api.md

 For more details, see [Implementing Checkout Steps for Glue API](/docs/scos/dev/glue-api-guides/{{site.version}}/glue-api-tutorials/interact-with-third-party-payment-providers-using-glue-api.html).

-### Configure mapping
+#### Configure mapping

-Mappers should be configured on a project level to map the data from the request into `QuoteTransfer`:
+Mappers must be configured on a project level to map the data from the request into `QuoteTransfer`:

 | PLUGIN                    | SPECIFICATION                                                                        | PREREQUISITES | NAMESPACE                                                         |